UMM-CSci-3601-S19/iteration-4-endgame/Documentation/documentation_e2e.md

             ...
 ```

-Clicking the Google sign-in button SHOULD open a seperate window for you to enter your username and password.
+Clicking the Google sign-in button SHOULD open a separate window for you to enter your username and password.
 The problem is that our e2e test is focused on the first window.
 We can change that with browser.driver.getAllWindowHandles().
 It returns a promise of all the windows that the test has opened, and the sign-in window should be handles[1].
 We then call switchTo.window(signInHandle) to focus the test on the new window.

+If your Google sign-in is NOT opening a popup window, but redirecting the main window instead, you can change this (if you want).
+The gapi.auth.init method can take a configuration parameter called 'ux_mode'.
+Without explicitly specifying this parameter, the default value is 'popup'.
+You can change this using "ux_mode" = "redirect".
+If you're using redirect, just remove any code that has "browser.driver.switchTo()."

 The next thing is small but very important: